Horizon Scanner

 Please check the horizon scanner entries for more details.

-As also mentioned in the Disputes section, the Government has set out plans for commonhold reform in its new white paper to bring the system of long leasehold flats to an end.
+As also detailed in our Disputes section, the Government has set out plans for commonhold reform in its new white paper to bring the system of long leasehold flats to an end.
 Commonhold White Paper: The proposed new commonhold model for homeownership in England and Wales – GOV.UK

 Commonhold is an alternative management structure to the long leasehold system which allows occupiers to own the freehold of individual flats in a building with the common parts of the building being jointly managed by the flat owners through a commonhold association.
 It was first introduced in 2002 but has not been widely adopted.
 The White Paper proposes changes aimed at reinvigorating the tenure including: